 If you practice traditional archery or do archery just for hobby, the wooden risers will be your best pick.

-Wooden risers are cheap and have that traditional warm and feeling.
+Wooden risers are cheap and have that traditional warmth and feeling.
 Most have limited attachment options; they come pre-drilled for sight and stabilizer but nothing else.

-Metal risers are usually made of aluminum or magnesium for lower-end to middle-end bows, and carbon for the top-end bows.
+Metal risers are usually made of aluminum or magnesium for lower-end to middle-end bows, and carbon for the top-end ones.

 When it comes to choosing the best riser, the adage “what you get is what you pay for” holds true, the more expensive the riser, the better the performance and the more durable the bow.